uwcartlab/webmapping/Chapter08/readme.md

 ###### Figure 2.1: The circles exist!

 Notice there are five circles, one for each datum.
 Using `.append()` after a data join always creates the same number of new HTML elements as data values in the dataset.
-The circles are not visible on the page because, as you may recall from Chapter 6, they require `r`, `cx`, and `cy` attributes.
+The `svg` circles are not visible on the page because, as you may recall from Chapter 6, they require `r`, `cx`, and `cy` attributes.
 We can use our joined data to position the circles (Example 2.6).

 ###### Example 2.6: Using the joined data in _main.js_